What is causing Chrome Update Center pop-up message? Why does it keep popping up in the browser? How to remove unwanted programs from your computer?

 To avoid unattended installations of undesired programs you should always select “Custom” or “Advanced” options while installing new programs.
 Don’t miss the details mentioned there as they could help you prevent the installation of undesired apps.

-Chrome Update Center – More Details
+Chrome Update Center – What Does It Do?

 When you land on any bogus web page infected with Chrome Update Center message you will see the following pop-up: